AtharvaChitnis/chess-game/README.md

 # chess-game

 This is an Angular Project, for my attempt to create a chess-game.

-An interactive chess board application built with Angular.
 This project provides a full-featured chess interface, allowing players to make moves, handle pawn promotions, and view the game's state.

 ## Features